elch-yan/BookLike_PDF_Creator/README.md

 # BookLike_PDF_Creator
-App built with node and electron, which makes it easier to print pdf books that look more like books.
+App to restructure pdf in a way so it can be printed just like a book.

 ## About building the project